thomasdubojski/Software-Engineering-Assignment-1-HSC/Project Documentation/Build PWA tools.md

 I will build:

-- Registration form with:
+- Registration form with input for username, email and password
+- Review form with input for restaurant name, rating and review text
+- Login form with input for username and password

 # 4. JavaScript (Dynamic Features)

 This satisfies the JavaScript requirement.

-I will use JS for:
+I will use JS for nav menu

 # 5. PWA Features

 This is what upgrades the site into a Progressive Web App.

-I will create:
+I will create PWA service worker for offline functions

 # 6. Modular Code